WICG/translation-api/README.md

 ### Allowing unknown source languages for translation

-An earlier revision of this API including support for combining the langauge detection and translation steps into a single translation call, which did a best-guess on the source language.
+An earlier revision of this API including support for combining the language detection and translation steps into a single translation call, which did a best-guess on the source language.
 The idea was that this would possibly be more efficient than requiring the web developer to do two separate calls, and it could possibly even be done using a single model.

 We abandoned this design when it became clear that existing browsers have very decoupled implementations of translation vs. language detection, using separate models for each.
 This includes supporting different languages for language detection vs. for translation.
 So even if the translation model supported an unknown-source-language mode, it might not support the same inputs as the language detection model, which would create a confusing developer experience and be hard to signal in the capabilities API.